COVID-19 Policyholder Resources

 - maintain healthy business operations, and

 - The CDC offers interim guidance to help businesses and employers plan, prepare and respond to the coronavirus.

 - OSHA also has an in-depth guide to help workplaces prepare for COVID-19.

 The successful recovery and eventual return to work of injured workers remains the top priority for our team of claim specialists.
 Injured workers will continue to receive their approved benefits and should be in contact with their healthcare providers to continue their recovery.

-MEMIC’s team of claim specialists will thoroughly investigate COVID-19 claims on a case-by-case basis and evaluate whether an employee’s illness related to COVID-19 occurred during the course and scope of employment and resulted from a workplace exposure.
+MEMIC’s team of claim specialists will thoroughly investigate COVID-19 claims on a case-by-case basis and evaluate whether an employee’s illness related to COVID-19 occurred during the course and scope of employment and resulted from exposure.
 Once a complete investigation is conducted, compensability of the claim will be determined by the facts and applicable jurisdictional law.
 An injury or a diagnosis of an illness is a requirement for all claims.